Arthdal Chronicles: Season 1

-The cast and crew attended a workshop in Yangju, Gyeonggi-do, on August 21, 2018.
+The cast and crew attended a workshop in Yangju, Gyeonggi Province, on August 21, 2018.
 The first script reading was held on August 26, 2018.
 Filming officially started on December 5, 2018 with the opening ceremony of the set in Osan, whose construction took place for eight months.
 The drama was also filmed overseas in Brunei, with Song Joong-ki departing first on February 24, 2019.

 The drama serves as a reunion project for Song Joong-ki and Kim Ji-won who both starred in the 2016 hit drama Descendants of the Sun.

 Season 2

 On February 12, 2020, it was announced that the drama was renewed for a second season.
-On June 11, 2020, it was announced that the production schedule was postponed due to the COVID-19 pandemic and has been excluded from the 2021 lineup.
+On June 11, 2020, the production schedule was postponed due to the COVID-19 pandemic, excluding the series from the 2021 lineup.

 In February 2022, it was announced that the second season was expected to be released in early 2023 along with a webtoon and an MMORPG.
-Writers Kim Young-hyun and Park Sang-yeon will be in charge of the script again, while it will be directed by Kim Kwang-sik.
-Set more than a decade later, Lee Joon-gi and Shin Se-kyung will replace Song Joong-ki and Kim Ji-won as the adult versions of Eun-seom and Tan-ya, while Jang Dong-gun and Kim Ok-vin will reprise their roles.
-Filming began on August 23, 2022.
+Writers Kim Young-hyun and Park Sang-yeon were in charge of the script again, with Kim Kwang-sik as director.
+Titled Arthdal Chronicles: The Sword of Aramun (Korean: 아라문의 검-아스달 연대기), the season is set about eight years after the first one; thus, Lee Joon-gi and Shin Se-kyung replaced Song Joong-ki and Kim Ji-won as the adult versions of Eun-seom and Tan-ya, while Jang Dong-gun and Kim Ok-vin reprised their roles.
+Filming began on August 23, 2022 and took place in Jeju Island.
+Shin finished filming her part on April 4, 2023.
+Filming was completed on May 2, 2023.